scanning with nmap - overview

 - -sC will run the default set of scripts.
 They’re selected to provide useful information while allowing the scanner to operate like a ninja.

 In my adventures with HackTheBox, I’ve run scans with different combinations of switches.
 This can be time consuming, and of course the more you hit your target with a scanner the chances increase that your presence will be known.
-Heath Adams, @thecybermentor from TCP Security Academy, demonstrated a useful “done-in-one” approach that I have used with much success.
+Heath Adams, @thecybermentor from TCP Security Academy, demonstrated a useful “done-in-one” approach that I have used with some success.

 nmap -T4 -A -p- <IP address>